ManojG1978/aks-training/README.md

 ## Lab 3: Getting Started with AKS

 1) Create an AKS cluster in the Portal within the resource group created earlier.
 Choose Node Count as 1 and Node Size as *Standard_B2s*.
-Enable Container Insights (We'll look at this later)
+Ensure you enable Virtual Nodes under the Node Pools tab.
+Also enable Enable Container Insights in the Tntegrations tab.
+Associate the Container Registry we created in step 2.
 2) Navigate to the HelloWorld folder.
 This contains a simple console app.\
 `cd HelloWorld`
 3) Setup variables to be used in CLI commands later